 Some defect in the mechanism of insulin secretion...

-Congenital hyperinsulinism can have many causes but all them have in common that “something is wrong” in the way in how insulin should be secreted…
+Congenital hyperinsulinism can have many causes yet they all have in common “something wrong” in the way in which insulin should be secreted…

-There are some medications to supply these faults, but in many of the children with HI drugs don’t work or have a poor response.
+There are some medications to suppress these faults, but in many of the children with HI; drugs don’t work or have a poor response.

-Yet, it makes really difficult handling HI at home!
+This makes it really difficult to handle HI at home!